asavinov/dc-core/README.md

 # DataCommandr: Integrate.
 Transform.
 Analyze.

-DataCommandr is a Java library for data integration, transformation and analysis.

-DataCommandr is based on a novel approach to data modeling, called the concept-oriented model of data (COM).
-This model has been developed by [Alexandr Savinov](http://conceptoriented.org/savinov) and more information about it including publications can be found on [this site](http://conceptoriented.org).

-DataCommandr allows for loading data from different sources and then defining (potentially highly complicated) data mashups.
+DataCommandr Engine is an open source Java library for data integration, transformation and analysis.
+DataCommandr allows for loading data from different data sources and then defining (potentially highly complicated) data mashups.
 By a data mashup we mean a new data that is derived from the input data sources by applying various transformations.
 In this sense, it pursues the same goal as conventional query languages (like SQL) and data transformation languages (like Pig Latin).
-The following features either distinguish DataCommandr from other approaches or make it unique:
+The unique distinguishing feature is that DataCommander applies a novel column-oriented approach where new data columns are defined in terms of other data columns.
+It is opposed to most other approaches where new data tables are defined in terms of other data tables.
+New columns in DataCommander are defined using a novel concept-oriented expression language (COEL).

+## Features

+DataCommander has the following distinguishing features:

 * DataCommandr is based on a novel concept-oriented data model (COM) which is a unified model aimed at generalizing existing data models and data modeling techniques.